Right to Constitutional remedies under the Constitution of India

 Maneka Gandhi v Union Of India, AIR, The Supreme Court judgment in 1978, in Art.21 established the entire concept of liberty by holding “procedure established by law” to mean “fair and proper” procedure.
 Accordingly, a writ of habeas corpus will be false if the law which deprives a person of his liberty is not just and fair.

-2. Writ of Mandamus
+Writ of Mandamus

-Object of Mandamus:
+Object of Mandamus

 The writ of mandamus is issued when the public authorities fail to perform the statutory duties enshrined on them.
-Such a writ is issued to perform the duties provided by the state, which under the statute or forbids or prohibits the performance of a specific act.
+Such a writ is issued to perform the duties provided by the state, which under the statute forbids or prohibits the performance of a specific act.
 The purpose of a mandate is to place public authorities within the scope of their jurisdiction while carrying out public work.

-Grounds for issue of writ of Mandamus:
+Grounds for the issue of the writ of Mandamus

 1. The person must have a real or special interest in the subject matter.